-- 1. to engage in the scholarly, scientific, and professional study of edu- - 2. to prepare competent professionals who will serve in a variety of critical educational roles; - 3. to develop productive scholars who will make significant contributions to the educational literature and to the quality of educational practice; - to serve the education profession at the local, national, and international levels.
+- 1. to engage in the scholarly, scientific, and professional study of education; - to prepare competent professionals who will serve in a variety of critical educational roles: - to develop productive scholars who will make significant contributions to the educational literature and to the quality of educational practice; and - to serve the education profession at the local, national, and international levels.